MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/include-saas-offer.md

 **Get it now (Free)**

 You can allow the user to subscribe and use your application at no cost.
-The options in free versions can be limited and the user can upgrade with subscriptions.
+The features in free version can be limited, with the option for users to upgrade through subscriptions.

     :::column-end:::
 :::row-end:::